jesieleo/ws_svgcrop/README.md

 ```
 pip install wand
 ```
-Now convert all pdfs in the same folder to SVG
+Now convert all PDFs in the same folder to SVG
 ```
 bash parallel_pdf_to_svg.bash
 ```